The Baby-Sitters Club

 Showrunner Rachel Shukert honors Martin’s legacy with stories that are engaging and layered with meaning.
 This endearing group of middle-school girls behave and talk like actual middle-school girls as they face challenges from mundane to monumental (is there any difference at that age?).
 All of it is handled with a delicate touch and a healthy dose of humor.
 Where Shukert and her team chose to deviate from the books the changes are thoughtful, with the intent of being more inclusive, more diverse, and more applicable to what kids are going through today.

-Those coming to the material for the first time, whether as kids or adults or anywhere in between, can still relate to the characters and appreciate the cultural touchstones that are an integral part of the show’s appeal.
+Those coming to The Baby-Sitters Club for the first time, whether as kids or adults or anywhere in between, can still relate to the characters and appreciate the cultural touchstones that are an integral part of the show’s appeal.
 From the club’s enterprising founder Kristy to shy, musical-theater loving Mary Anne to hip, aspiring artist Claudia to stylish and outwardly self-assured Stacey to social-justice warrior Dawn, there’s an abundance of strong role models for young girls (or anyone) to look up to.

 With more than 200 published volumes, the writers had plenty of stories to choose from for the TV series.
-The first episode starts in the same way as the books, with Kristy turning her mother’s inability to find a babysitter for her younger brother into a business opportunity.
-With the exception of a few minor tweaks to address advancements in technology, the writers had to change surprisingly little about the premise.
+The first episode starts in the same way as the books, with Kristy turning her mother’s inability to find a sitter for her younger brother into a business opportunity.
+With the exception of a few minor tweaks to address advancements in technology, the writers had to change surprisingly little about the premise of The Baby-Sitters Club.
 We’ve come so far that the landline phone the girls use to conduct business is now a quaint relic acquired on Etsy.

 The conflicts range from simple miscommunications among friends to substantial and timeless struggles like negotiating parental boundaries, coping with loss, getting your first period, finding the freedom to express yourself, bullying, jealousy, loyalty, empathy, and more.
 There are also more of-the-moment references to the pain of family separation and the acceptance of transgender identity that are organic and inseparable from the world we live in.
 The show even uses the backdrop of a summer camp to make some valid points about socio-economic justice (no, really).